 B. A nonresident of this state who has complied with subsection A of this section may obtain a nonresident temporary license or certificate as a nonresident temporary state-licensed or state-certified appraiser by conforming to all of the requirements of this chapter relating to state-licensed or state-certified appraisers.

-C. A nonresident of this state who is licensed or certified in another state is entitled to nonresident temporary licensure or certification by the superintendent, which is valid until the completion of each appraisal assignment but not for a period of more than one year from the date of issuance, if:
+C. A nonresident of this state who is licensed or certified in another state is entitled to nonresident temporary licensure or certification by the deputy director, which is valid until the completion of each appraisal assignment but not for a period of more than one year after the date of issuance, if:

 1. The nonresident appraiser's business in this state is of a temporary nature.

-2. The nonresident appraiser applies with the superintendent on forms prescribed by the superintendent.
+2. The nonresident appraiser applies with the deputy director on forms prescribed by the deputy director.

-3. The nonresident appraiser pays the nonresident temporary licensure or certification fee required by the superintendent.
+3. The nonresident appraiser pays the nonresident temporary licensure or certification fee required by the deputy director.

-D. The superintendent shall adopt rules in furtherance of this section to avoid the abuse of the temporary practice rights in this state.
+D. The deputy director shall adopt rules in furtherance of this section to avoid the abuse of the temporary practice rights in this state.